Romacoding/node_api/README.md

 ## Usage

-Accepts a POST request to the route “/test” with one argument “string_to_cut” Returns a JSON object with the key “return_string” and a string containing every third letter from the original string
+Accepts a POST request to the route “/test” with one argument “string_to_cut” <br />
+Returns a JSON object with the key “return_string” and a string containing every third letter from the original string

 ## Link